Environmental Law Lesson Plan:

 1992: Most countries adopt Agenda 21, a blueprint for sustainable development.

-1997: The Kyoto Protocol is established at a COP meeting of the UN Framework Convention on Climate Change.
+1997: The Kyoto Protocol is established at a Conference of the Parties meeting under the framework of the UN Framework Convention on Climate Change.

 2003: Europe gives carbon dioxide a market value in the EU.

-2015: 195 countries sign the Paris Agreement at a COP meeting of the UN Framework Convention on Climate Change.
+2015: 195 countries sign the Paris Agreement at a Conference of the Parties meeting under the framework of the UN Framework Convention on Climate Change.

-For more information on some of these events check out the AlbertaEnviroLaws 101 section on Climate Change and the page on International Law under the Fundamentals of Law section.
+For more information on some of these events check out the section on Climate Change and the page on International Law under the Fundamentals of Environmental Law section.

-As an extra assignment, get the students to debate the pros and cons of privatizing our water.
+As an extra assignment, get the students to debate the pros and cons of privatizing water.